DIY Cactus Terrarium

 Learn how to craft a gorgeous terrarium centerpiece at home.
 This incredibly easy DIY project is the perfect addition to any wedding or party you're planning this summer.

-Wedding and entertaining season is in full swing, and I couldn't be more excited to share one of my favorite tabletop decor centerpieces.
+Wedding and entertaining season is in full swing, and I couldn't be more excited to share one of my favorite tabletop centerpieces.
 If you love Anthropologie or West Elm, then this DIY project is especially for you!
-No need to spend hundreds of dollars on these centerpieces when you can literally make them yourself—true story!
+No need to spend hundreds of dollars on a floral centerpiece when you can literally make them yourself—true story!